JamesQuintero/DDoS-Attack-Detection/README.md

 1) Create new directory in ./Datasets, with the name being anything you'd like.
 2) Add sequence of pcap files to the new directory
 3) Add a .csv in ./Labels, which will have our labels.
-    * Each row in this csv will correspond to each package in all of the pcap files.
+    * Each row in this csv will correspond to each packet in all of the pcap files.
 	* Columns:
 	    * source
 		* source_port